SimonHaas/latex-devcontainer/README.md

     - ubuntu
     - WSL with docker desktop on Windows
     - Mac with Apple Silicon
+- podman
+    - Mac with Apple Silicon and podman desktop

 I could not get it to run with:
 - podman